-- Provide episodic care for acute illnesses in all ages
+- Provide episodic care for acute illnesses in all age groups

-Because of their ability to work with a broad patient population across all age ranges, life stages and genders, FNPs are found in an equally diverse number of settings – from independent private practices with other NPs, physician’s offices and major hospitals, to schools, state and local health departments, community clinics and other ambulatory care facilities.
+Because of their broad knowledge base and patient population experience, FNPs are found in diverse settings, including independent private practices with other NPs, physician’s offices, major hospitals, schools, state and local health departments, community clinics, and other ambulatory care facilities.

 Scope of Practice is Determined by State Boards of Nursing: Independent Practice and Prescriptive Authority

-Under the guidance and leadership of the National Council of State Boards of Nursing (NCSBN), dozens of the most influential nursing organizations, from APRN certification agencies to professional advocacy groups working at the state and national levels continue to fight for legislative reform that would allow NPs to be able to practice and prescribe independently to the full extent of their knowledge and training without the need to maintain an oversight agreement with a physician.
-This has become even more important as physician shortages loom.
+Under the guidance of the National Council of State Boards of Nursing (NCSBN), dozens of influential nursing organizations, including certification agencies and professional advocacy groups, are working at the state and national levels to advocate for legislative reform allowing all NPs to practice independently, without physician oversight.

-Many state boards of nursing like Alaska, Hawaii, and Washington State grant NPs full practice authority.
-This means that NPs in the state can practice and prescribe medications without any physician collaboration or oversight.
-As of 2017, 22 states and Washington D.C. have granted NPs full practice authority:
+Many state boards of nursing, like Alaska, Hawaii, and Washington, grant NPs the power to practice autonomously.
+This means that FNPs in those states can practice independently and prescribe medications without physician oversight.
+As of 2019, 23 states and Washington D.C. have granted NPs full practice authority: